microsoft/onnxruntime/docs/tutorials/mobile/index.md

 * Applications that run on Android also have support for NNAPI and XNNPACK
 * Applications that run on iOS also have support for CoreML and XNNPACK

+Accelerators are called Execution Providers in ONNX Runtime.

+If the model is quantized, start with the CPU Execution Provider.
+If the model is not quantized start with XNNPACK.
+These are the simplest and most consistent as everything is running on CPU.

+If CPU/XNNPACK do not meet the application's performance results, then try NNAPI/CoreML.
+Performance with these execution providers is device and model specific.
+If the model is broken into multiple partitions due to the model using operators that ONNX Runtime, NNAPI/CoreML. or the device doesn't support (e.g. older NNAPI versions), performance may degrade.

-Accelerators (called Execution Providers in ONNX Runtime) are configured in the SessionOptions, when the ONNXRuntime session is created and the model is loaded.
+Specific execution providers are configured in the SessionOptions, when the ONNXRuntime session is created and the model is loaded.
 For more detail, see your language [API docs](../../api).

-TODO: add guidance on which EP should be tried first

 ### Measure the application's performance